samanthajrexroat/READMEGenerator/README.md

 ## Installation
+To install the Generator: <ol><li>Clone the repository to your local machine</li><li>Run 'npm install' in the command line to install the dependencies in package.json.</li><li>Run 'node index.js' in the command line.</li><li>Answer the prompts in the command line.</li></ol>Your new markdown file will be written in 'README.md'.

 ## Usage
-Makes things cool
+This application uses the inquirer package to prompt user questions about their project.
+It generates a markdown file that formats the user input into a professional README.md file.

 ## Contributing
-Please contact me
+To contribute to this application, please email me at <samanthajrexroat@gmail.com>

 ## Tests
+There are no test instructions for this project.

  ## License
- Apache
+ MIT

 ## Questions
-If you have any questions about this project, please contact me at samanthajrexroat@gmail.com.
+If you have any questions about this project, please contact me at samanthajrexroat@gmail.com.<br>
 To see more of my projects, visit: https://github.com/samanthajrexroat